bascn/cv-minimalista/README.md

 ### Credits

-This minimalist CV template was inspired by the ____ project and elegance of minimalist design principles.
+This minimalist CV template was inspired by the BartoszJarocki project and elegance of minimalist design principles.
 Special thanks to the Astro.js community for providing a powerful framework for building static websites.